I try to not curate research that wastes resources. Couldn’t help but present this 2022 rodent study:

 Every time I read a prenatal study I’m in awe of all that has to go right, and at the appropriate time, and in sequence, for a fetus to be undamaged.
-Add in what needs to happen at birth, during infancy, and throughout early childhood, and it seems impossible for a human to escape epigenetic damage.
+Add in what needs to happen at birth, during infancy, and throughout early childhood, and it seems impossible for any human to escape epigenetic damage.

 1. The reviewers referenced human research performed with postnatal subjects, as well as animal studies, despite the disclaimer:

 This review will focus solely on studies of prenatal stress and fetal HPA axis development in humans.”

 This led to blurring of what had been studied or not with human fetuses regarding the subject.

 2. The reviewers uncritically listed many dubious human studies that had both stated and undisclosed severe limitations on their findings.
 It’s more appropriate for reviewers to offer informed reviews of cited studies, as Sex-specific impacts of childhood trauma summarized with cortisol:

 “Findings are dependent upon variance in extenuating factors, including but not limited to, different measurements of:

 presence and severity of psychopathology symptomology.”

 3. It would have been preferable had the researchers stayed with their stated intention and critically reviewed only a few dozen studies with solid evidence of the review title: “Developmental origins of the human hypothalamic-pituitary-adrenal axis.”
 Let other reviews cover older humans, animals, and questionable evidence.

 I asked the reviewers to provide a searchable file so that their work could be better used as a reference.